ykim12-eng/Temporal-preparation-can-yield-benefits-that-are-independent-of-task-difficulty/Exp2/README.md

-This repository contains the behavioral dataset (Reaction Time and Error Rates) and the preprocessed Event-Related Potential (ERP) dataset used in the study: "Kimura et al., Exp2".
+This repository contains the behavioral dataset (Reaction Time and Error Rates) and the preprocessed Event-Related Potential (ERP) dataset used in the study: "Exp2".

 ◆Behavioral Dataset